kytheengineer/SPSS-Project/README.md

 # SPSS-Project
-Review SPSS Data Outputs utilizing (analyzing) frequencies and variables to produce a bar chart for the following data
+SPSS Data Outputs utilizing (analyzing) frequencies and variables to produce a bar chart and histograms for the following raw data